forgojs/forgo/README.md

 ```

 If you want, you can bypass Forgo entirely when reading form field values.
 If
-you set the `id` field on the form field, then go ahead and ask the browser for
+you set the `id` field on the form field, then you could use the vanilla DOM API
-that element directly:
+to access that element directly:

 ```jsx
 const onClick = () => {